marmelab/react-admin/docs/Translation.md

 **Tip**: We'll use a bit of custom vocabulary in this chapter:

-- "i18n" is a shorter way to write "internationalization" (an i followed by 18 letters followed by n)
+- "i18n" is a shorter way to write "internationalization" (an "i" followed by 18 letters followed by n)
 - "locale" is a concept similar to languages, but it also includes the concept of country.
 For instance, there are several English locales (like `en_us` and `en_gb`) because US and UK citizens don't use exactly the same language.
 For react-admin, the "locale" is just a key for your i18nProvider, so it can have any value you want.

 ## Introducing the `i18nProvider`